Our approach to publication

 We aim to ensure decisions we publish are accurate and up to date.
 However, this website does not offer a complete picture of an individual's or firm's regulatory record.
 For example, it is possible that, since publication, a firm has ceased to practice or a solicitor is no longer on the roll of solicitors.
 Most published decisions are removed from our website three years from the date they were published.

 We do not publish findings made by the Solicitors Disciplinary Tribunal; these are published by the Tribunal itself.
-Please note that the Tribunal publishes findings resulting in a strike off, indefinite suspension or revocation of a firm indefinitely.
-Decisions to suspend for a fixed period remain on its webite for the duration of the suspension or three years (whichever is the greater).
+Please note that the Tribunal publishes findings resulting in a strike off, indefinite suspension or revocation of authorisation of a firm indefinitely.
+Decisions to suspend for a fixed period remain on its website for the duration of the suspension or three years (whichever is the greater).
 All other decisions remain on its website for three years.
 If you are unable to find a decision on the Solicitors Disciplinary Tribunal website please contact us.

 There are some important factors you should understand when viewing our decisions.
 Therefore, decisions should be read along with the specific information we provide about types of decision we publish.